The Super-Takumar 55mm f1.8 is an all-time classic and one of the best vintage lenses commonly available today.

 A couple of old Nikkors, a Konica, and a Yashica.
 Some of which were f1.4.

-Bar the Ricoh, I put every vintage lens mentioned above on my Sony NEX and took test shots with each.
+I put every vintage lens mentioned above on my Sony NEX and took a few shots with each.

 They were all similarly priced.
 Or close enough for the price to not be a factor in my decision.
 So it all came down to picture quality.